Anders Bergholt

-Anders Bergholt Pedersen (born 12 September 2005) is a Danish footballer who plays as a midfielder for Danish 3rd Division side Brønshøj, on loan from Danish Superliga club Sønderjyske.
+Anders Bergholt Pedersen (born 12 September 2005) is a Danish footballer who plays as a midfielder for Danish Superliga club Sønderjyske.

 Career

 Sønderjyske

 Growing up in Dybbøl, Bergholt started his football career at the local club, Dybbøl IU, and later also at FC Sønderborg, before moving to Sønderjyske as a U14 player.
 Here he worked his way up through the club's academy.

 In December 2021, 17-year old Bergholt signed his first youth contract with the club.
 As early as August 2022, 17-year-old Bergholt was on the bench for the first time for a league match for Sønderjyske's first team.
 On June 4, 2024, in the final match of the season against FC Helsingør, 18-year-old Bergholt made his official debut when he replaced Jose Gallegos in the 72nd minute of the Danish 1st Division match.

 In the following two seasons, Bergholt primarily played for the club's U19 team but also got playing time in 10 first-team matches, two of them as a starter.
 However, in December 2024, he signed a new contract with the club until the end of 2026 and was also permanently promoted to the first-team squad.

 In pursuit of more playing time and experience, Bergholt was loaned to the Danish 3rd Division club in August 2025 for the remainder of 2025.
+Bergholt made 13 league appearances for the club, before returning to Sønderjyske at the end of the year.